 He let his eyes wander away from them to the blaring television.
 "Fine."

 The redhead played with her hair.
-"Better make the most of your last year," she said, and her glossed lips smiled.
+"Better make the most of your last year," she said.

 "Of course," Riddle said, a confident smirk making its way onto his mouth.
 "I don't doubt I will."